 4. Small Businesses Have Borne the Brunt of Recent Job Loss

-Over the past two years, private employment has dropped by more than 15%.
+A fact about small businesses is that over the past two years, private employment has dropped by more than 15%.
 While companies with over a thousand employees witnessed a 13.6% drop, companies with between 20 to 49 employees experienced a decline of 21.5%.

 5. Most Entrepreneurs Use Personal Savings or Loans to Cover Startup Costs

 A fact about small businesses is that nearly seventy percent of entrepreneurs said they used personal funds to start their businesses.
 According to the U.S. Census Bureau, 64% of small business owners use their personal savings and money from their families to start a business, while 16.5% take out a business loan.
 Three of the most common sources of capital used to fund startups include the following: